We have a reply from Twitter!

 Border controls can be very scary and there are some strong prejudices against particular countries, these are usually between borders there though.

 I remember passing from Croatia (non-EU) to Slovenia (EU) and several policeman came into my cabin on a train and they started harassing a poor Serbian guy who lived in Italy and they really made very sure that he was not an illegal immigrant sneaking in.

 I had a Finnish friend who also experienced a bit of prejudice against her South American friends who were travelling with her through that area.

 Anyway I'm sure it will be fine.
-Sounds like a great trip and I hope you have fun. :) almost 8 years ago
+Sounds like a great trip and I hope you have fun. :) about 8 years ago

 Travelling by train in central and eastern europe (including Balkan) usually cheap and easy way to discover the region.